-Ross Firsenbaum has a broad civil litigation and trial practice with an emphasis on securities, bankruptcy, employment and complex commercial litigation.
-He has represented major investment banks, broker dealers, investment advisors, corporations and individuals in state and federal court litigation throughout the country, and has extensive experience trying FINRA arbitrations.
+Ross Firsenbaum has a broad civil litigation and trial practice with an emphasis on bankruptcy, securities and other complex commercial litigation and arbitration.
+He has represented major investment banks, broker dealers, investment advisors and managers, and other entities and individuals in bankruptcy, district, and state court throughout the country, and has extensive experience in FINRA and other arbitrations.

 • Dewey Bozella on His Wrongful Conviction